 Amazon is the current king of cheap tablets.
 The 2017 Amazon Fire 7 costs £49.99, and has - for the insanely low price - a decent screen plus Alexa, a microSD slot for adding more storage, and an easy-to-use operating system.

-It would be easy to say you’re a fool for buying a different tablet, but the Fire has one sticking point: it's not an Android tablet and doesn't have any Google apps on it.
-You can find out more about the pros and cons in our Amazon Fire review below.
+It would be easy to say you’re a fool for buying a different tablet, but the Fire has one sticking point: it's not a standard Android tablet and doesn't have any Google apps on it.
+You can find out more about the pros and cons in our Amazon Fire review.